Trapping Industry & History of Exotics in Texas

 Most exotics in Texas - around 70% - can be found on ranches in the south-central region of the state known as The Hill Country, and a large majority of the remaining exotics population resides in other parts of South Texas.
 This is largely due to the concentration of hunting ranches in these regions, as well as the fact that these parts of the state seem to be where most exotic species can thrive throughout all seasons of the year.

 How are exotics viewed in Texas?
+Are they a nuisance?

 We at Sisco D Trapping & Exotics are aware that exotics can be, and are, a valuable asset for many Texas landowners.
 The Texas Parks and Wildlife Department acknowledges this as well and supports the use of exotics as a natural resource, but also knows that it is not actually a natural resource.
 Certain exotic species threaten the well-being of endemic species and native habitats through competition for resources as well as disruptions to the natural balance of the ecosystem, so the TPWD continues to monitor the impact of exotics in order to insure that they can happily coexist with native animals under the right management practices.